 THANK you to the friends in various places who have helped us do what we do.
 It has truly been an amazing journey, and we are grateful for the many volunteers, friends, and experts who have helped make Nozomi Project better.
 And we love our wonderful Nozomi customers!
 You have bought and proudly shown off our jewelry, shared with your friends, and helped to spread hope around the world.
 We have now sold our products through the web to 30 plus countries!
 Thank you.

 If you'd like to join our team in a new way, please click here to learn more about our Nozomi partner program.
 Thanks for continuing to spread the word through social media, by giving Nozomi gifts, and through your encouragement and prayers for us!
-It's been an amazing three and a half years.
+It's been an amazing four years.

 Click here for interviews with some of our staff.